superstarlifter/doc/docs/how_to/creating_pipeline.md

 A pipeline is applied to a StarLifter collection.
 To begin, select the collection you wish to clean and reformat.

 ### Common manipulator commands
-The commands below can be accessed by right-clicking within the collection preview.
+The commands below can be accessed by right-clicking within the collection preview:

 * **Delete rows like this:** Delete rows that contain the selected value
 * **Set as header row:** Set the selected row to be the header row